AlbertoBasalo/aidd/claude_chat/projects/astro_bokings/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 Operational data should be stored in a relational database.

-Informational and operational customer data should be stored in a non-relational database.
+Informational and operational customer data should be stored in a non-relational database for quick use from the customers web app.

 We need a job scheduler that sends emails to suppliers and customers, and conciliates relational and NoSQL databases of any change.

 System logs and user credentials should be also stored in a non-relational database.

-The It department should have a web application to check the status of the system and the logs.
+The IT department should have a web application to check the status of the notifications service and the full system logs.

 That is all for now.
 In case of doubt try to adhere to the _twelve-factor app methodology_, and ask me any other questions that are left behind.